RPCBF:

 Sampling-Based Approximation (of Worst-Case Disturbance)

 We further introduce a sampling-based approximation of the worst-case disturbance over the finite horizon.
-We take the worst-case out of \( N \) sampled disturbance trajectories:
+Instead of performing the intractable optimization over all disturbances, we sample \( N \) disturbances and evaluate the worst-case disturbance trajectory.

 \( \displaystyle V_{T,N}^{h,\pi}(x_0) \coloneqq \max_{i = 1,\ldots,N}\sup_{0 \leq t < T} h(x_t^i) \).